Chayuan/NativeShip/README.md

     `npm run storybook:dev` to start storybook
     You will find example stories in the component folder such as `./components/button/Button.stories.tsx`

+- Internationalization

+    The app already support language switching.

+    It relies on `expo-localization` and `i18n-js`.
+    Translation file can be found at `./utils/language/translations.ts`

+    To add a new entry (and, or delete existing ones) add a new locale inside the `./utils/language/translations.ts`.
+Then import and use it inside the `./utils/language/i18n.ts` file.

+    You may want to make a language picker of your own.
+An example is ready to be used at `./components/language/LocalePicker.tsx`.

 - Sentry

     Sentry is almost ready to go.